13k/go-steam-resources/README.md

 ([Protobufs](https://github.com/SteamDatabase/Protobufs) and
 [SteamLanguage](https://github.com/SteamRE/SteamKit/tree/master/Resources/SteamLanguage)).

-It's primarily intended to use with [go-steam](https://github.com/Philipp15b/go-steam).
+It's primarily intended to use with [go-steam](https://github.com/13k/go-steam).

 This repository is inspired by [node-steam-resources](https://github.com/seishun/node-steam-resources).

-Philipp15b's [go-steam](https://github.com/Philipp15b/go-steam) repository already contains (a
-version) of these packages, but this repository was created mainly for three reasons:
+[go-steam](https://github.com/Philipp15b/go-steam) (or the more recent [fork by faceit](https://github.com/faceit/go-steam)) already contain (a version) of these packages, but this repository was created mainly for three reasons:

 1. Decoupling auto-generated protobuf packages sounds like a good idea.
 It can be used on any sort of project that needs it, not only with `go-steam`.
 It also enables different repository